Rudy Lai

 1 updates

-Ford debuted an interactive AI-driven letter installation touring Europe, marking early public engagement with AI technologies.
+Ford debuted an interactive AI-powered letter installation touring Europe, showcasing early public AI engagement efforts.